 Market Risk.
 Market risk is the risk of loss due to adverse changes in the financial markets.
-Market risk arises from derivative financial instruments, such as futures, forwards, swaps, and options and other financial instruments including loans, securities, deposits, and other borrowings.
+Market risk arises from derivative financial instruments, such as futures, forwards, swaps, and options, and other financial instruments including loans, securities, deposits, and other borrowings.
 BNY Mellon's market risks are primarily interest rate, foreign exchange risk, and equity risk.
 Market risk particularly impacts our exposures that are marked-to-market such as the securities portfolio, trading book, and equity investments.

 Credit Risk.
 Credit risk is the risk of loss attributable to counterparty or borrower default on obligations to us.
-Credit risk is resident in the majority of our assets, but BNY Mellon's primary exposure to the credit risk of a counterparty is concentrated in the loan and securities portfolios, off-balance-sheet exposures such as lending commitments, letters of credit, and securities lending indemnifications.
+Credit risk is resident in the majority of our assets, but BNY Mellon's primary exposure to the credit risk of a counterparty is concentrated in the loan and securities portfolios and off-balance-sheet exposures such as lending commitments, letters of credit, and securities lending indemnifications.

 Liquidity Risk.
 Liquidity risk is the risk that BNY Mellon cannot meet its cash and collateral obligations at a reasonable cost for both expected and unexpected cash flows, without adversely affecting daily operations or financial conditions.
-Liquidity risk can arise from cash flow mismatches, market constraints from inability to convert assets to cash, inability to raise cash in the markets, deposit run-off, or contingent liquidity events.
+Liquidity risk can arise from cash flow mismatches, market constraints leading to an inability to convert assets to cash, inability to raise cash in the markets, deposit run-off, or contingent liquidity events.
 Thus, liquidity risk can be inherent in the majority of our balance sheet exposures.

-BNY Mellon's annual company-run stress test under the Supervisory Severely Adverse Scenario with Dodd-Frank capital actions contained wide-ranging impacts across multiple risk areas including the principal risk types identified above.
-To incorporate these risks into our annual stress test, BNY Mellon identified and stressed key risk drivers and assumptions to estimate how losses might be incurred and how an event in one risk may migrate into other areas.
-The next section discusses BNY Mellon's methodology for translating the Supervisory Severely Adverse Scenario's factors into various financial impacts including expected losses, net income, on- or off-balance sheet, liquidity, leverage, and capital positions.
-Please refer to BNY Mellon's Annual Report on Form 10-K for the year ended December 31, 2013 for a broader description of the BNY Mellon's capital planning and risk management process.
+BNY Mellon's mid-cycle company-run stress test under the severely adverse scenario with Dodd-Frank Act capital actions contained wide-ranging impacts across multiple risk areas including the principal risk types identified above.
+To incorporate these risks into our mid-cycle stress test, BNY Mellon identified and stressed key risk drivers and assumptions to estimate how losses might be incurred and how an event in one risk may migrate into other areas.
+The next section discusses BNY Mellon's methodology for translating the severely adverse scenario's factors into various financial impacts including expected losses, net income, on- or off-balance sheet, liquidity, leverage, and capital positions.
+Please refer to the Capital Planning and Stress Testing section and the Risk Management Overview section of BNY Mellon's Annual Report on Form 10-K for the year ended December 31, 2013 for a broader description of the BNY Mellon's capital planning and risk management process.